xelatihy/yocto-gl/docs/yocto_gl.md

 ## History

 Here we mark only major features added to the library.
-Small refactorings and bug fixes are reported here.
+Small refactorings and bug fixes are not reported here.

+- v 0.3.0: templated types, animation and objects in scene, api cleanups
 - v 0.2.0: various bug fixes and improvement to OpenGL drawing and widgets
 - v 0.1.0: initial release after refactoring